zhangtdavid/SimCity/README.md

 ## Project Status
 The project contains a city view alongside a building view.
 The city view includes roads and buildings, and the building view displays the internal structures of the buildings.
-People travel between buildings by car or bus and assume roles appropriate to the buildings.
-They can be an employee (i.e. manager, employee, waiter, etc.) of the business the building represents or a customer.
+People travel between buildings by car or bus and assume roles appropriate to each building.
+Individuals can be an employee (i.e. manager, employee, waiter, etc.) of the business the building represents, or a customer.
 The city operates on 2, 12-hour shifts.
-Half of the city's occupants are workers while the other half are people or customers at a given time.
+Half of the city's occupants are workers while the other half are people or customers, at a given time.
 When people are not working, they can decide to stay at home, go to a restaurant, go the bank, or the market depending on their disposition.
+People can take on multiple roles.
+Most of the time, they only act in one role.
+In some cases, their job requires them to take on multiple.
+For example, a restaurant cook may also be a market customer.

 There is still work to be done in the animations.
 People do not walk in the streets.
 Banks and markets are not animated.
 The user cannot interact with the gui to influence behaviors in the city.
+Shift and occupation changes have been designed, but not tested.

 ## Project Contributions
 ### John Timm (22%)